 A PIM system can offer a great return on investment (ROI) if it is used effectively.
-The goal of this guide is to help you calculate the ROI of your PIM system so that you can be sure it is providing value for your business.
+The goal of this guide is to help you calculate the ROI (ROI is closely related to measures like return on assets (ROA) and return on equity (ROE)). of your PIM system so that you can be sure it is providing value for your business.
 We’ll discuss how to determine the cost of a PIM system and how to measure its impact on your business.
 By following these tips, you can be confident that your PIM system is benefiting your bottom line.

 PIM system is the best answer for dealing with the product range.
 However, what precisely does it bring?
 Below is a guideline for determining ROI (Return Of Investment) of a PIM system.